szhorvat/IGraphM/Development.md

 # Development guide for IGraph/M

+Contributions to IGraph/M are most welcome!

+IGraph/M serves both to expose the [igraph C library][3] to the Wolfram Language, as well as to provide independent graph theory and network analysis functionality.

-Contributions to IGraph/M are most welcome!  igraph is a large graph library with diverse functionality.
+igraph is a large graph library with diverse functionality.
 I primarily focused on providing an interface to functions that I need myself, and I do not have time to cover all igraph functions.
 However, the main framework is there, and adding new functions is relatively quick and easy.

 If you are interested in extending IGraph/M, send me an email to get technical guidance.
 IGraph/M uses the [LTemplate package][1] to simplify writing LibraryLink code, and acts as a driver for LTemplate development.
 I recommend starting by reading the LTemplate tutorial.

-Help is also welcome with writing or editing documentation, adding examples to the documentation, and writing unit tests.
+Help is also very welcome with writing or editing documentation, adding examples to the documentation, and writing unit tests.

 ## Compiling igraph